kagandikmen/V-FRONT/README.md

-# V-CORE
+# V-FRONT

 *(The V stands for Verilog, RISC-V, or perhaps my intention to make the CPU 5-stage some day.)*

-**V-CORE** is a 32-bit RISC-V processor written in Verilog.
+**V-FRONT** is a 32-bit RISC-V processor written in Verilog.
 It implements RISC-V ISA base module RV32I, version 2.1.

 ### Features